Ericsson/codechecker/docs/web/api/README.md

     https://example.com:8001/Default/v6.0/CodeCheckerService

-Executing `make thrift` in the main folder of CodeChecker will automatically build each API version to the `build/` dir.
+Executing `make thrift` in the web folder of CodeChecker will automatically build each API version to the `build/` dir.

 ## How to add new API versions <a name="how-to-add-new-api-versions"></a>